 Major Declaration

 Students in the College of Letters & Science, with Bachelor of Arts (BA) or Bachelor of Science (BS) designation, may declare the French or Italian major at any time.
 Complete this form and return it to Mandi Schoville.
+You will be contacted once you have been declared or if there are any questions.

 Students not in the College of Letters & Science who wish to declare the French or Italian major must first discuss this option with their academic advisor in their primary School or College.
 The primary School or College may have their own process that students must follow first before declaring with the Department of French & Italian.
-Once students have approval to declare their second major of French or Italian, complete this form and return it to Mandi Schoville along with the proof of approval to declare a French or Italian major from their primary School or College.
+Once students have approval to declare their second major of French or Italian, complete this form.
+You will be contacted for next steps or if there are any questions.

 Certificate Declaration